 Garlic scapes are a great bonus harvest for garlic growers!
-Here’s everything you need to know about freezing garlic scapes so they can be enjoyed all year long!
+Here’s everything you need to know about freezing garlic scapes in 2024 so they can be enjoyed all year long!

 In early spring, one of my favorite harvest seasons begins: the garlic scape harvest!
 Scapes, along with greens and some peas, are usually some of our firsts real harvests in the springtime.
 And it’s a harvest I look forward to each year.